MoonsideGames/encompass-cs-docs/content/pong/ball/bouncing/collision_dispatch.md

 }
 ```

-Now we are emitting a BallWallCollisionMessage every time a ball collides with a wall.
-Why don't you try filling in the other collision messages yourself?
+Now we are emitting proper collision messages every time an entity collides with another.

-Don't forget to add it in **game.ts**
+Don't forget to add our new engine in **game.ts**

 ```ts
     world_builder.add_engine(CollisionDispatchEngine);